tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 Use the refresh token to periodically exchange it for new access tokens.
 Refresh token is valid for 14 days.
 For more details read the `Microsoft documentation <https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow>`_.

-Below examples describes how to use the Code Flow + PKCE + Secret.
+Example below, describes how to use the Code Flow + PKCE + Secret.
 Do not implement it by self, instead use existing libraries like:

  - `MSAL for Android <https://github.com/AzureAD/microsoft-authentication-library-for-android>`_
  - `MSAL for iOS <https://github.com/AzureAD/microsoft-authentication-library-for-objc>`_
  - `MSAL for Python <https://github.com/AzureAD/microsoft-authentication-library-for-python>`_